1 accredited program. Compare programs, get details, and request info.

 Advanced life support skills, including CPR, AED use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 In Tennessee, aspiring Advanced Cardiovascular Life Supports can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Advanced Cardiovascular Life Supports in Tennessee can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Advanced Cardiovascular Life Supports use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 Jefferson County EMS Training Center offers an ACLS course to equip healthcare providers with the skills needed for urgent cardiovascular care.
 The program emphasizes practical application through simulation-based training combined with didactic learning, enhancing both analytical and hands-on skills.
 Aimed at improving outcomes in cardiovascular emergencies, it prepares participants to handle complex cases effectively.

-Common questions about ACLS (AHA) training in Tennessee
+About ACLS (AHA) training in Tennessee.

-All ACLS (AHA) programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Cardiovascular Life Supports.
+All ACLS (AHA) programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Cardiovascular Life Supports.

 ACLS (AHA) training in Tennessee combines classroom instruction with hands-on practical experience.
 Programs cover advanced life support skills, including cpr, aed use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.